evil-fih/JustEnoughInputs-JEI/README.md

 JEI needs to be run **UNSANDBOXED!!**

 Unsandboxed mode allows the extension to listen to browser input events.
-So without unsandboxed mode, it will break!!!
+Without unsandboxed mode it will break!!!

 ## Installation